 Figure 1.
 Enhanced photograph of a benign peptic ulcer in the first part of the duodenum.

-According to guidelines from the American College of Gastroenterology (ACG), the identification of mucosa-associated lymphoid tissue (MALT) lymphoma, or marginal zone B-cell lymphoma of MALT type, is a key indication to test for and eradicate H pylori infection.
+The identification of mucosa-associated lymphoid tissue (MALT) lymphoma, or marginal zone B-cell lymphoma of MALT type, is a key indication for testing and eradicating H pylori infection.

-The evidence suggesting a relationship between H pylori infection and cirrhosis is weak and insufficient for cirrhosis to be a key indicator for H pylori testing and management.
+The evidence suggesting a relationship between H pylori infection and cirrhosis is generally weak and insufficient for cirrhosis to be a strong key indicator for H pylori testing.

 Although more data are needed, studies to date suggest that there may be a weak inverse association between H pylori infection and allergic or atopic disorders, including eosinophilic esophagitis.